 Google “KILLERBOOM BOX,” “KICKBACK BOSTON,” “Ethnic Online” and “LITEWORKS” to tap into active social organizations who produce Black and multicultural night club events all over the place.

-The DCBK Restaurant and Jazz bar is also host to economic development forums bringing the best and the brightest people of color together with celebrities and civic leaders for discussion.
+The DCBK Restaurant and Jazz bar is hosts to economic development forums bringing the best and the brightest people of color together with celebrities and civic leaders for discussion.

-Wally’s Jazz pub owned by the family, and Slade’s – all these in the South End near Ruggles – where Slade’s has a popular scene for foodie’s and live dance floor action.
-Darryl’s is a consistent winner of “Best of Boston” awards and Wally’s is a hot jazz and Guiness beer spot where you’ll hear the world’s best contemporary jazz musicians mixed with students from Berklee.
+Wally’s Jazz pub owned by the family, and Slade’s in the South End near Ruggles.
+Slade’s has a popular scene for foodie’s and live dance floor action.
+Darryl’s is a consistent winner of “Best of Boston” awards and Wally’s is a hot jazz and Guiness beer spot where you’ll hear the world’s best contemporary jazz musicians, Berklee alums and freshmen up and comers.

 Blacks on the Internet are found on the world’s first Boston Black and Gold colored web site named the Online Guides to Black Boston and AboutBlackBoston Online.

-Our viewers represent the media industry, regional companies, global companies, local small businesses and entrepreneurs, universities, schools and colleges, social and political activists, families at home planning things to do and places to go, and anybody else interested in African American culture.
+Our viewers represent Greater Boston.
+They are diverse.
+Most are 25-34.
+Viewers are media industry, regional companies, global companies, local small businesses and entrepreneurs, universities, schools and colleges, social and political activists, families at home planning things to do and places to go, and anybody else interested in African American culture.